Data visualization background

 Earnings Alert Tools

-Sync upcoming report dates, trigger notifications, and monitor selected post-event market reactions.
+Sync upcoming report dates, trigger notifications, query selected companies, and monitor post-event market reactions.

 Quant Dashboards

-Backfill calendars, refresh upcoming events, and add surprise or reaction data inside trading dashboards.
+Backfill calendars, refresh upcoming events, and add company earnings or reaction data inside trading dashboards.

 Financial Newsletters

-Build earnings previews from upcoming calendars and historical context from date-based imports.
+Build earnings previews from upcoming calendars, company histories, and historical context from date-based imports.

 Research & Analytics Platforms

-Power internal research tools, earnings-focused data products, and scheduled sync pipelines.
+Power internal research tools, symbol watchlists, earnings-focused data products, and scheduled sync pipelines.

-Start with the calendar.
+Start with calendar or company earnings.
 Layer in reaction data.

-Most integrations begin with /calendar/earnings.
-High-value workflows add /earnings-reactions for post-event analysis, then use profile and earnings as supporting data.
+Most integrations begin with /calendar/earnings for date syncs or /earnings for symbol workflows.
+High-value workflows add /earnings-reactions for post-event analysis.

 FAQ